How Much Can You Earn and Still Get Social Security Disability?

 To illustrate consider two contrasting examples.
 Claimant A has a mental condition that makes it difficult for her to be around other people, but she makes $800 per month working at a restaurant.
 Claimant B has Lupus that causes severe fatigue, but she is able to work every other day and then spends her off days recovering in bed.
 Claimant A is going to have a difficult time explaining how she can be around coworkers 20 hours a week but not 40 hours per week.
 Her testimony that she has trouble being around people is inconsistent with her ability to be around others 20 hours per week.
 Claimant B’s testimony, in contrast, is completely consistent with her condition.
 It is logical that someone with severe fatigue could work some but would need more breaks and more days off.
 Therefore, the judge would likely find that Claimant A’s below SGA work is still evidence of her ability to work at SGA and conclude that Claimant B is unable to work at SGA because of her fatigue.

 What About Supplemental Security Income (SSI)

 The above information does not apply to SSI cases.
 SSI is the program for people who did not pay enough into the system to get Social Security Disability (SSDI).
 Unlike SSDI, there are strict income limits on SSI.
 Therefore, any money you make offsets any SSI you would get.
 The maximum amount an individual can get in SSI for 2018 is $750.
 Therefore, if you earn $750 and above, your entitlement to SSI is totally wiped out.

-If you have any questions about SGA or how to prove you are entitled to SSDI or SSI, feel free to contact me.
+If you have any questions about SGA or how to prove you are entitled to SSDI or SSI, our Georgia Social Security disability lawyers are here to help.
+Feel free to contact me.